danielearwicker/computed-async-mobx/README-7beta.md

 ```

 When in doubt, move all your gathering of observable values to the start of the `async` function.

-# Migration

-Versions prior to 3.0.0 had a different API.
-It was a single `computedAsync` function that had all the
-capabilities, like a Swiss-Army Knife, making it difficult to test, maintain and use.
-It also had some
-built-in functionality that could just as easily be provided by user code, which is pointless and only
-creates obscurity.

-- Instead of calling `computedAsync` with a zero `delay`, use `promisedComputed`, which takes no `delay`
-  parameter.
-- Instead of calling `computedAsync` with a non-zero `delay`, use `asyncComputed`.
-- Instead of using the `value` property, call the `get()` function (this is for closer consistency with
-  standard MobX `computed`.)
-- Instead of using `revert`, use the `busy` property to decide when to substitute a different value.
-- The `rethrow` property made `computedAsync` propagate exceptions.
-There is no need to request this
-  behaviour with `promisedComputed` and `asyncComputed` as they always propagate exceptions.
-- The `error` property computed a substitute value in case of an error.
-Instead, just do this substitution
-  in your `compute` function.

 # License